esphome/esphome-docs/cookbook/sonoff-t1-3.rst

          inverted: yes

-In the above code block, I am using a *secrets.yaml* file so that I have just one place to change my wifi details for all my devices.
+In the above code block, there is a *secrets.yaml* file so that you have just one place to change wifi details for all your devices.

 The use_address is required because the sonoff T series don't work with mDNS properly.
-This means that it will show as off line in the dashboard, and you will need to use the ip address to view the logs or upload new versions of the formware.
+This means that it will show as off line in the dashboard, and you will need to use the ip address to view the logs or upload new versions of the firmware.
 You will also need to manually add the device in integrations by IP address.
+You will need to assign a fixed IP in the above configuratino, or use a fixed IP assigned fro your DHCP server.

 See `issue #810 <https://github.com/esphome/issues/issues/810>`__ for further details.